Home

 • (Optional) 1 photographer

-For 20 students, and all 6 role groups, you will need a maximum of 11 adults, plus teacher (smaller classes that opt to enact fewer role groups, should adjust their number of Parent Officers accordingly) –
+For 20 students, and all 6 Activity Groups, you will need a maximum of 11 adults, plus teacher (smaller classes that opt to have fewer Activity Groups, should adjust their number of Parent Leads accordingly) –

-• 1 Parent Officer for Gardeners or Gatherers
+• 1 Parent Leads for Farmers & Gatherers Activity Group

 • (Optional) 1 photographer

-Note: The Photographer often sleeps with the Gardeners or Gatherers group, or in extra bedroom in the Officials’ Quarters.
+Note: The Photographer often sleeps in the same sleeping area as the Farmers & Gatherers Activity Group, or in an extra bedroom in the Officers’ Barracks.

 Teacher’s Meeting with Parents – You will need to get all of the parents who want to be involved in the ELP together at a meeting as early as possible, a minimum of four weeks before your ELP date.
 At the meeting, you will need to explain what the program is about and encourage them with your enthusiasm.
-At Fort Ross you will need parent chaperones to help with each of the role groups: Artisans, Cooks, Hunters, Militia, Clerks and Gardeners or Gatherers.
+At Metini / Fort Ross you will need Parent Leads to help with each of the Activity Groups: Artisans, Cooks, Hunters, Explorers, Clerks, and Farmers & Gatherers.
 You will need two, or more likely, three parents for the cooks’ area.
 It is great if one of them has some camping and/or wood fire experience.
-All other groups should have two adults with them.
+All other Activity Groups should have two adults with them.
 You may also find it helpful to assign one parent to photo-duty for the day and one rover.
-Together with the students, parents may be able to almost completely take over the planning for their role group’s activities.
-Make sure you have copies of Role Group Sections and any other sections of this website pertinent to their job to hand out to the parents at your first meeting or the links in this website to send them to.
+Together with the students, parents may be able to almost completely take over the planning for their Activity Group’s activities.
+Make sure you have copies of Activity Group Sections and any other sections of this website pertinent to their job to hand out to the parents at your first meeting or the links in this website to send them to.
 If you can’t find enough parents to help out on site, you may need to consider dropping out of the ELP for that year.
 Trying to handle all of the students, projects and activities without enough help can be very difficult.

 Be Sure to Advise Parents –